jojawhi/ticTacToe/README.md

 ## Takeaway

-Although the project focus was supposed to be factory functions, at the advice of a mentor, I chose to try doing with ES6 classes instead.
+Although the project focus was supposed to be factory functions, at the advice of a mentor, I chose to use ES6 classes instead.
 It was my first time using classes, and they seem pretty powerful.
+One of the 'tricks' I picked up in this practice was passing parameters from a parent function as parameters in a child function.

 ## Future Additions